Malivil/TTT-Randomat-20/README.md

 **ConVars**
 \
 _randomat_pocket_enabled_ - Default: 1 -  Whether this event is enabled.\
+_randomat_pocket_blocklist_ - Default: - The comma-separated list of weapon IDs to not give out.
+For example: "ttt_m9k_harpoon,weapon_ttt_slam".

 ## What gamemode is this again? (aka Murder)
 Changes the rules so the round plays like the Murder gamemode: